StefanIvemo/stefanivemo.github.io/_posts/2020-04-01-Deploy Azure Virtual WAN using ARM Templates.md

 The Azure Firewall resource deployed in a Virtual Hub is almost the same as when deployed in a Virtual Network.
 There are some key differences:

 - The SKU property must be specified with the name `AZFW_Hub` instead of `AZFW_VNet`.
-- In a VNet deployed Firewall there is a `ipConfigurations`property object where the IP Configurations are set.
-The first IP Configuration object in a VNet deployed Azure Firewall have two properties, `subnet` that contains the resource ID to the AzureFirewallSubnet in the VNet where the Azure Firewall is deployed and the `publicIPAddress` property that contains the resource ID to the Public IP address to use with the Azure Firewall.
+- In a VNet deployed Firewall there is a `ipConfigurations` property object where the IP Configurations are set.
+The first IP Configuration object in a VNet deployed Azure Firewall have two properties, `subnet` that contains the resource ID to the AzureFirewallSubnet and the `publicIPAddress` property that contains the resource ID to the Public IP address to use with the Azure Firewall.
 Additional Public IPs are assigned by adding additional `ipConfigurations` without the `subnet` property which is only allowed in the first IP Configuration declared.

-In a Secured Virtual Hub we don't have the `ipConfigurations` property available.
+In a *Secure Virtual Hub* we don't have the `ipConfigurations` property available.
 Since the Virtual WAN Hub is a Microsoft Managed VNet we can't access the AzureFirewallSubnet.
 When it comes to the Public IP addresses we can't decide which ones to use, the only thing we can do is specify the Public IP Count to control the number of IP Addresses allocated to the Firewall.
-(I really hope that we will be able to allocate IPs from a Public IP Prefix to a Secured Virtual Hub Firewall in the future!).
+(I really hope that we will be able to allocate IPs from Public IP Prefixes to a Secure Virtual Hub Firewall in the future!).
 So what do we have instead of the `ipConfigurations` property?

   - We have a new property called `virtualHub` this is where we specify the resource ID of the Virtual WAN to associate the Azure Firewall to.
   - There is also a `hubIPAddresses` property where we can specify the number of Public IPs ot use by setting the `publicIPs` `count`.